kubernetes-sigs/node-feature-discovery/docs/reference/worker-commandline-reference.md

 ### -kubeconfig

 The `-kubeconfig` flag specifies the kubeconfig to use for connecting to the Kubernetes API server.
-It is only needed for manipulating [NodeFeature](../usage/custom-resources.md#nodefeature) objects, and thus the flag only takes effect when [`-enable-nodefeature-api`](#-enable-nodefeature-api)) is specified.
+It is needed for manipulating [NodeFeature](../usage/custom-resources.md#nodefeature) objects.
 An empty value (which is also the default) implies in-cluster kubeconfig.

+Does not have effect if the [NodeFeatureAPI](feature-gates.md#nodefeatureapi) feature gate is disabled.

 Default: *empty*